 Check Their Qualifications

-When talking to a reputable contractor, at a bare minimum find out the type of home improvement project they have done for homeowners to modernize a home for aging in place.
+When talking to a reputable contractor, at a bare minimum find out the type of home improvement project or new construction they have done for homeowners to modernize a home for aging in place.

 Ask about Their Experience

 An experienced general contractor has already seen what issues can come up when making home improvements for aging in place.
 Ask contractors about projects they’ve completed that are similar to what you need.
 Ask about their subcontractors, and how long they have worked with them.
 Possibly even ask for a reference from one of their suppliers.

 Reach out to their past client homeowners to see how the job went.
 Ask if they think the contracting company was a good fit and if the entire job went as expected.
 If you don’t get positive referrals from satisfied customers look for an alternate contracting company.